 If you’re interested in learning more about the countries mentioned or planning your trip for next spring, check out our travel guide collection!

-Kelsey Shackelford is the Community Events Liaison at Boone County Public Library.
+Kelsey Shackelford is a BCPL patron and the former Community Events Liaison for the Library.